 The focus on producing quality wines in California came much later; in the 1960s and 1970s, the French Bordeaux and Burgundy varieties became the gold standard for quality wines in California.
 French wines had wide distribution throughout the world and were written about, highly praised, and available in America.
 Both Chardonnay and Cabernet Sauvignon were grown throughout California and soon became the “California classics”, gaining worldwide attention in International Competitions during the 1970s, including the famous Judgement of Paris in 1976.

-Dave is of Italian heritage; his grandfather emigrated to Pennsylvania to find work in the mines in 1901.
+Dave is of Italian and German heritage; his grandfather emigrated to Pennsylvania to find work in the mines in 1901.
 He and his wife Lucia came from a small village, Montanaro, in Northern Italy in the Piedmont region.
 Antonio Caparone traditionally made wine for his family.
 Each fall, he bought grapes from a fruit broker in Pittsburgh; the grapes were shipped from California by railroad in wooden lug boxes.
 Those grapes were most likely Zinfandel.
 Dave’s father, Michael, did not continue the family winemaking tradition.
 But Dave’s passion for wine launched his career as a grower and winemaker.

 Dave’s favorite wines were full-bodied reds; he started collecting Italian wines such as Barolo and Barbaresco.
 He soon found that he was attracted to the wines produced from the Nebbiolo grape.